Dean177/reason-standard/docs/Contributing.md

 The maintainers are warm and friendly, and the project abides by a [Code of Conduct](../.github/CODE_OF_CONDUCT.md).

-There are many small tasks to be done and even a small change to a single functions documentation is extremely helpful.
+There are many small tasks to be done and even a small change to a single function's documentation is extremely helpful.

 Here are some ways to contribute: